coko7/vegapull/README.md

 Usage: vegapull [OPTIONS] <COMMAND>

 Commands:
-  packs        Get the list of all existing packs cards        Get all cards within the given pack images       Download all card images for a given pack inter        Launch into interactive mode test-config  Test what configuration files are found help         Print this message or the help of the given subcommand(s)
+  pack         Get the list of all existing packs diff         Compare datasets card         Get all cards within the given pack image        Download all card images for a given pack inter        Launch into interactive mode test-config  Test what configuration files are found help         Print this message or the help of the given subcommand(s)

 Options:
   -l, --language <LANGUAGE>
-          Language to use for the data [default: english] [possible values: chinese-hongkong, chinese-simplified, chinese-taiwan, english, english-asia, japanese, thai]
+          Language to use for the data [default: english] [possible values: chinese-hongkong, chinese-simplified, chinese-taiwan, english, english-asia, japanese, thai, french]
   -c, --config-dir <CONFIG_DIRECTORY_PATH>
           Specify path to the config directory (where locales are stored) -v, --verbose...